justinjoco/python-tutorial/docs/index.md

 This tutorial is intended for those who have had at least some experience coding in other languages.
 The goal is for readers to understand how to read and write basic to non-trival programs in Python.

- I've separated this tutorial into two parts: `Need to Know` consists of concepts that those who learn Python should know. `Good to Know` consists of supplemental features can enhance how you use Python, but are not necessary to make non-trival programs and applications.
+ I've separated this tutorial into two parts: `Need to Know` consists of concepts that those who learn Python should know. `Good to Know` consists of supplemental features that can enhance how you use Python, but are not necessary to make non-trival programs and applications.

 I will be using Python3.6 (since this version includes "type-hinting") and cover introductory to intermediate Python concepts, from basic syntax to object-oriented programming.
 This will neither go over popular Python modules like numpy, scipy, requests, etc, nor teach data structures and algorithms fundamentals.